Date of Award:

 The three study groups were found to be comparable in terms of demographic variables and pretreatment developmental screening scores.
 No significant differences were found between groups on any of the child assessments.
 Mothers in the high parental involvement group scored significantly higher on a test of Knowledge of Behavioral Principles as Applied to Children.
 Additional information was provided in the study on actual (vs. intended) treatment participation and on quality of parent-child interactions.
 Possible reasons for lack of child treatment effects and strengths and weaknesses of this study were discussed.
 It was recommended that future research combine high - quality research designs with a strong conceptual framework and assess both quantitative and qualitative treatment outcomes in exploring the benefits of parental involvement in early intervention with children at risk.

-Skoien-Bradley, Robin, "The Effects of Parental Involvement with Preschoolers At Risk for Developmental and Behavioral Problems" (1991).
-All Graduate Theses and Dissertations.
+Skoien-Bradley, Robin, "The Effects of Parental Involvement with Preschoolers at Risk for Developmental and Behavioral Problems" (1991).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6025.